 Because each generation is distinct, this is why you might not have 4G coverage on your phone but still have 3G (and why you might not have data for anything on the Internet yet be able to make calls and send texts).

 Several carriers have made announcements that they’re shutting down their 2G networks, this is to free up radio spectrum for other uses.
 Any machines that were using 2G radios will need to have their radios replaced by a new generation to continue working.

-For use cases that require sensors/devices to be battery powered, don’t require a lot of data to be sent, have thousands of devices, or that might be remote, cellular hasn’t been an appropriate choice.
+For Applications that require sensors/devices to be battery powered, don’t require a lot of data to be sent, have thousands of devices, or that might be remote, cellular hasn’t been an appropriate choice.
 But some of that is changing.